Sermon on the mount

 Anyone who loves his father or mother more than Me is not worthy of Me; anyone who loves his son or daughter more than Me is not worthy of Me…(Matthew 10:37)

-We will get to Matthew chapter ten very shortly, but in this context just know that if you love anything more than Jesus, you are not worthy of Jesus.
+We will get to Matthew chapter ten very shortly, but in the context of this chapter, just know that if you love anything more than Jesus, you are not worthy of Jesus.
 Thus, the danger of storing up treasures on earth is that you may love them more than Jesus.

-Jesus’s advice is to store up treasure’s in heaven.
+Jesus’s advice is to store up treasures in heaven.
 What are treasures in heaven?
 Jesus is suggesting that what we do in this life can lead to the storing up of treasures in heaven.
-So what could those treasures be?
-They are eternal relationships.
+What did Jesus ask us to do in this life?
+What could those treasures in heaven be?
+I believe they are eternal relationships.
 Jesus wants us to go out to all nations and share the gospel.

 “The harvest is plentiful, but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into His harvest.”
 (Matthew 9:37-38)